007revad/Synology_Clear_Drive_Error/README.md

 > **Note** <br>
 > Replace /volume1/scripts/ with the path to where the script is located.

+### After running the script

+If Storage Manager is already open, close it and then open it again.

 ## Screenshots

 <p align="center">Clearing critical error for 2 drives</p>